GarimaB06/portfolio/README.md

 # Garima Bhatia's Portfolio

-Welcome to my GitHub portfolio!
+Welcome to my GitHub!
 This repository serves as a showcase of my work and projects.
 Here, you'll find a collection of the projects I've worked on, my skills, and a brief introduction about me.

 ## About Me